qawsedstation/fe-test-2/readme.md

 - That would be a perfect case if we were speaking about an Angular app: Every change at the variable would trigger a one or two-way binding, and the Dom will be changed automatically.

 - But there is not the case here.
-If we want to keep in sync between an internal state and the Dom, we should then build our VIEW library that stays in sync the Model/State and the VIEW.
+If we want to keep in sync between an internal state and the Dom, we should then build our VIEW library that keeps in sync the Model/State and the VIEW.

 -  As was out of the scope to create our library, the only thing we could do would be to keep two sources of truth and just manually sync them.
 And here is the big problem.
 Is 100% better to use as **single source of truth** the real DOM instead of creating an additional source of truth that could potentially lead to BUGS and inconsistencies to our software

-> So to summarise: Keep a state internally as the Model in an MVC or MVVM world is good but if there is no framework to keep a single source of truth is better and safer.
+> So to summarise: Keep a state internally as the Model in an MVC or MVVM world is good, but if there is no library to keep a single source of truth is better and safer to use the Real Dom as the only single source of truth.

 # Maintainability and extensibility

 # Maintainability and extensibility

-- I tried to use **KISS principle** and keep it simple as possible
+- I used **KISS principle** and keep it simple as possible
-- I tried to use the **DRY principle** by reusing code to avoid duplications
+- I used the **DRY principle** by reusing code to avoid duplications (0% Duplications currently)
 - I **used Constants** so I do not use **magic strings** and also If I do a change in my selectors, for example, those would change automatically everywhere even on my tests (Tests should be treated like code)
 - **Separation of concerns**: I moved all the code that deals with the VIEW into another file that deals with rendering in the page and I keep all my business logic inside the App class
 - I used **Airbnb Styleguide** and eslint to prevent inconsistencies and prettier especially if I had to work within a team
 - I used **variables on the CSS** for my (AAA Accessible) colour palette, so I do not repeat the colours everywhere.
-- I used the **YAGNI** principle, so I implement only the things we need for this requirement and nothing extra.
+- I used the **YAGNI** principle, so I implement only the things we need for this exercise and nothing extra.
-- I used the **Constructor Design Pattern**
+- I used the **Constructor Design Pattern** ,so the range is configurable from outside
 - I used the **BEM** for my CSS as the naming convention in order if my app grows and becomes bigger to be able to maintain it without braking CSS of another module.
 - I used the **LIFT** Guidelines:
   - Locating our code is easy